Fundamental Theories of Learning

 Cognitive learning theories focus on the way individuals think.
 Mental processes play an important part in learning.
 According to cognitive theory, students can be impacted by external and internal factors.

 Descartes and Plato were the first philosophers to focus on cognition.
 Researchers such as Jean Piaget made significant contributions to cognitive psychology.
 These contributions have shaped many aspects of modern society, including educational reform and the early years of education.
-His work had many overlapping domains but had a significant focus on how internal structures and environments impact the learning process.
+His work had many overlapping domains but maintained a significant focus on how internal structures and environments impact the learning process.

-The Cognitive Theory explains how learners build their understanding of their thinking process and how this enables them to understand new ideas.
+The cognitive theory explains how learners build their understanding of their thinking process and how this enables them to understand new ideas.
 Cognitive psychology proposes that teachers must provide their students with opportunities for cognitive development through techniques such as thinking out loud and asking questions in the classroom.

 These methods will allow learners to understand their thinking process, and use this knowledge to create better learning opportunities.